IncognitoQuack/Research-PoW/FlowSentry/README.md

 └── README.md
 ```

-## 2. Getting the real datasets (you must download these yourself)
+## 2. Getting the real datasets (download these yourself)

-The code will not fabricate or substitute data.
+The code does not fabricate or substitute data.
 Download the official files
-and place them as below.
+and place them as below in the code.

 ### NSL-KDD
 Source: Canadian Institute for Cybersecurity, University of New Brunswick